Eating a nutritious diet that includes some vegetables, legumes, and fatty fish may support prostate health and overall health.

 How to add more pomegranate juice to your diet

 You can buy pomegranate juice at most grocery stores.
-If drinking it plain is too intense for you, consider diluting it with plain water or adding some sparkling water.
+If drinking the juice plain is too intense, consider diluting it with plain water or adding some sparkling water.

 How to add more fish to your diet